 There is urgency around this topic as it will generate rapid information as guidance for interpreting clinical outcome measure (COA) data collected remotely in currently underway clinical trials.
 The major aim of this workshop is to assemble international experts to evaluate the utility and validity of conducting remote clinical outcomes assessments for NMD.
 Workshop participants will review and discuss experiences to date and available data from prospective studies evaluating the validity and reliability of remote testing.
 This will generate a list of action items required to provide guidance on the validity of COAs collected during COVID.
 The workshop will also consult patient groups to discuss their experience with the remote clinical care and clinical trial participation and preferences for the future.
 The workshop will explore the validity and reliability of available COA; need for any modifications, re-validation, or novel remote COA development; as well as the feasibility and utility of wearables and other home-based technological assessments.
 Upon completion a robust action plan and funding strategy is developed to ensure a meaningful and ongoing legacy.

-This hybrid workshop will take place in the weekend of 1-3 April 2022, in Hoofddorp, The Netherlands.
+This hybrid workshop took place in the weekend of 1-3 April 2022, in Hoofddorp, The Netherlands.